spion/spion.github.com/src/documents/posts/machine-learning-ethics.html.md

 The user (or a responsible guardian of the user) should be able to log on to the system, see its past actions within a given context and rate them as ethical or unethical.
 The system must be designed to use this data and give it precedence when making decisions, such that actions that are computed to be more ethical are always picked over actions that are less ethical.
+In this scenario the users are the ethicists.

 The third challenge is philosophical.
 Until now, philosophers were content with "there is no right answer, but there have been many thoughts on what exactly is ethical".
 They better get their act